syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/create-read-edit-excel-files-in-azure-functions-v4.md

 ![Install Syncfusion.XlsIO.Net.Core NuGet package](Azure-Images/Functions-v4/Install_NuGet_Create.png)

-N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
-Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/overview) to know about registering Syncfusion license key in your applications to use our components.
+N> Starting with v16.2.0.x, if you reference Syncfusion&reg; assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
+Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/overview) to know about registering Syncfusion&reg; license key in your applications to use our components.

 Step 5: Include the following namespaces in the **Function1.cs** file.
 {% tabs %}